 Real estate

-The use and occupation of real estate in Portugal is acquired through an ownership right or by contracting other forms of in rem rights.
+The use and occupation of real estate in Portugal is acquired through an ownership right or by contracting other forms of in rem rights (e.g., in rem security and acquisition rights).

 13.1.
 Ownership and other rights